Antonia Kinlay

 Kinlay has worked with director Blanche McIntyre at the Trafalgar Studios in Christopher Hampton's translation of "When Did You Last See My Mother".
 She played Helena in the Lucinda Coxon play The Eternal Not at the National Theatre which was later made into a short film.

-Other television credits include ITV's Emmerdale, the BBC television drama Consuming Passion (as Lorelei), Doctors (as Amanda Billington) and the American TV movie Broadside.
+Other television credits include ITV's Emmerdale, the BBC television drama Consuming Passion: 100 Years of Mills & Boon (as Lorelei), Doctors (as Amanda Billington) and the American TV movie Broadside.
 Kinlay was in the short film "Touch" which won the Grand Prize at the Virgin Media Shorts Awards in 2013.

 Kinlay is the daughter of hedge fund manager Jonathan Kinlay and granddaughter of Fleet Street editor James Kinlay.